-West Virginia’s Courts System is comprised of a Supreme Court of Appeals, then trial courts including Circuit Courts, Magistrate Courts, and Family Courts.
+The state's Courts System is comprised of the West Virginia Supreme Court of Appeals, then trial courts including Circuit, Magistrate, and Family type courts.
 There is a slight mention of Municipal Courts in this state but no listing of them on the judicial branch website.
 They cite only three levels of trial courts for the state.

 The Supreme Court of Appeals holds only two terms per year.
 The first starts in January and ends in June and the second starts in September and ends in November.

-Most court records here will be available to the general public.
-However, certain records such as juvenile files including adoptions and delinquency, sealed and expunged records will not be available.
-Additionally, any files that were court ordered to be private or confidential information such as children’s names, social security numbers, corporate trade secrets, banking information, security clearance information and details, tax IDs and other personal identifiers will also not be included.
+Most public records here will be available to the general public.
+However, according to state laws and United States federal law, certain records such as juvenile files including adoptions and delinquency, sealed and expunged records will not be available.
+Additionally, any files that were court ordered to be private or confidential information such as children’s names, social security numbers, corporate trade secrets, banking information, security clearance information and details, mental hygiene records, tax IDs and other personal identifiers will also not be included.
 The Court Clerk’s Office must redact those items before making the files public.

 WV makes it easy for patrons of the court system to file a case.
-They have an extensive area of forms on their West Virginia Judiciary website.
+They have an extensive area of forms on the state's Judiciary website (wv.gov).
 The forms are split into sections of common case types like divorce, domestic violence, family court forms, personal safety forms, mental health issues, guardianship, and workers’ compensation claims.
 Additionally, this state offers an e-filing option using their WV E-File system.
 They started a statewide initiative in 2013 that promises to bring e-filing to all the courts in the state by 2020.

-It’s easy to search for WV court records using the Infotracer system!
-Access thousands of court cases in West Virginia, including Kanawha County, Berkeley County, and Monongalia County, quickly and easily.
+It’s easy to search for WV records using the Infotracer system!
+Access thousands of court cases in WV, including Cabell, Charleston, Hancock, Kanawha, Martinsburg, Kanawha County, Berkeley County, and Monongalia County, quickly and easily.
 Per WV Freedom of Information Act W.Va.
-Code §29B-1-1 et seq., private citizens have the right to review criminal court records, civil cases, family court matters, estates, trusts, bankruptcies and more.
+Code §29B-1-1 et seq., private citizens have the right to review dockets, criminal records, civil cases, family matters, court decisions, grand jury dictates, docket sheets, some vital records, West Virginia code, West Virginia public records, estates, trusts, bankruptcies and more.

-Anyone may conduct a court records search privately without a reason or any special authorization.
-Most all court records are online except those that have been sealed by law or the court system.
+Anyone may conduct a records search privately without a reason or any special authorization.
+Most all records are online except those that have been sealed by law or the court system.

-Using Infotracer, enjoy free instant access to WV court records from circuit courts, magistrate courts and family courts in all 31 judicial districts.
-The best way to lookup court cases online is through a West Virginia state court records search by name.
+Using Infotracer, enjoy free instant access to WV records from Circuit, Magistrate, and Family courts in all 31 judicial districts.
+The best way to lookup court cases online is through a WV state court records search by name.

 In 2012, the West Virginia courts received 143,974 filings.
 In 2015, the number of filings decreased by 13.2% and counted 124,941 filings and had 97,970 outgoing cases